Theya Joslin, MPA (she/her)

 Director of Training

 Amanda has a passion for working with educators, parents, and families.
 In addition to being the Director of Training here at Parenting Now, she also teaches Child Development courses within the community college and university settings.
 Prior to teaching at the college level, Amanda taught typically-developing preschoolers, as well as those with special needs.
 She and her spouse have two young children.
 When she is not in the office, Amanda enjoys spending time outside with her family.

 Cat Luna (she/her)

 Director of Development

 Cat loves people and learning.
 She is a mother of three and grew up as the youngest in a large, low-income family with nine kids!
-She is passionate about supporting others in the pursuit of a better life and creating equity in higher education.
-She took a nontraditional pathway to earning a degree later in life and recently graduated with departmental honors in Psychology from the University of Oregon with minors in Planning, Public Policy, and Management as well as Nonprofit Administration.
+She is passionate about supporting others in the pursuit of a better life.
+She graduated with departmental honors in Psychology from the University of Oregon with minors in Planning, Public Policy, and Management as well as Nonprofit Administration.
 "I have seen first-hand the amazing impact that investing in education can have on a person and their community!"
 She also loves spending time with her kiddos, reading, karaoke, discovering new places, and watching people get excited about things.

 Director of Foundation Relations